usc-bbdl/usc-bbdl.github.io/about.md

 junys@uci.edu

 # Daniel Hagen
-Understanding the limb mechanics of routine motion and how the nervous system is capable of accomplishing these tasks when spatially and temporally constrained.
-Studying this by observing how subtle changes in endpoint trajectories in a simple basketball shot can potentially alter accuracy.
+Understanding the limb mechanics of routine motions and how the nervous system accomplishes these tasks under spatial and temporal constraints.
+Observing how subtle changes in endpoint trajectories in a simple basketball shot can potentially alter accuracy.
 dhagen@usc.edu